ItzMeJP/mimic_grasping_ros_plugin_generator/README.md

 To run a plugin, the loader package need to be in accordance with [Mimic Grasping API](https://gitlab.inesctec.pt/CRIIS/mimicgrasping/mimic_grasping_api) which  plugin system is based on [Plugin System Management](https://gitlab.inesctec.pt/CRIIS/mimicgrasping/plugin_system_management) API.

 Once the shared plugin lib is loaded in run-time, it is necessary to call methods to load configurations (.JSON) and run the external executables.
 For examples, check [here](./src/examples).
 The initialization scripts and configurations JSON files, used in these cases are located at [Mimic Grasping API](https://gitlab.inesctec.pt/CRIIS/mimicgrasping/mimic_grasping_api).
 It uses the environment variable $MIMIC_GRASPING_SERVER_ROOT as reference.

 ### Testers
-Each plugin can be tested by running each plugin node tester.
+**NOTE: Since the plugin management update the following tester node need to be corrected. ** Each plugin can be tested by running each plugin node tester.
 Bellow is presented the steps to each one:

 ##### **Raw tester**